CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_how_much_and_how_often_html.md

 --------------

-If you have questions about your baby’s growth or how much breast milk he or she is getting, talk with your child’s doctor or nurse.
+If you have questions about your babyaÌ‚â‚¬TMs growth or how much breast milk he or she is getting, talk with your childaÌ‚â‚¬TMs doctor or nurse.

 * How long and how often babies breastfeed will change as they grow and start eating more [solid foods](/nutrition/InfantandToddlerNutrition/foods-and-drinks/when-to-introduce-solid-foods.html).
-* Continue to follow your baby’s cues and breastfeed when you notice [signs of hunger](/nutrition/infantandtoddlernutrition/mealtime/signs-your-child-is-hungry-or-full.html).
+* Continue to follow your babyaÌ‚â‚¬TMs cues and breastfeed when you notice [signs of hunger](/nutrition/infantandtoddlernutrition/mealtime/signs-your-child-is-hungry-or-full.html).
 This is sometimes called breastfeeding on demand.
 * If your baby seems less interested in breastfeeding after you introduce solid foods, try breastfeeding before you offer other foods.
 * Your breast milk is the most important source of nutrition, even after you start feeding your baby solid foods.

 12  to 24 Months
 ----------------

 * The number of times a day a toddler breastfeeds varies.
 Some want to breastfeed only before bed or in the morning.
 Others continue to drink breast milk as a bigger portion of their daily diet.
-Continue to follow your child’s cues to decide when he or she is hungry and wants to breastfeed.
+Continue to follow your childaÌ‚â‚¬TMs cues to decide when he or she is hungry and wants to breastfeed.

 [Top of Page](#)